-You may be able to get a disability-related reduction in your Council Tax if your home has one of the following features:
+You may be able to get a disability-related reduction in your Council Tax (or Rates in Northern Ireland) if your home has one of the following features:

 You will also need to show that this feature is essential, or of major importance, to the well being of the person who is disabled.
 You must be able to show that the room or space is needed because of the person's disability and that they would not need it if they were not disabled.
 In this sense the room or space must be 'extra'.
 However, you do not need to have specially adapted a room or to have built a new room.

 If you qualify for the reduction your council tax bill will be reduced to the amount payable for a home in the valuation band below yours.
 So, if your home is in Band D, it will be reduced to the amount for band C. If your home is in Band A you will get a reduction of one-sixth of your bill.

 In Northern Ireland the reduction will be 25% of your rates.